Supriya-uchinthala123/verp/project management/projects/doctype/task/README.md

-Task to be completed for a proj (optional).
+Task to be completed for a project (optional).